Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsubsection{Reward Function $\mathcal{R}$}

 The reward function is essential in DRL training because it quantifies the quality of the actions taken by the agent, directly influencing the learning direction and strategy selection of the agent.
-As such, the reward function typically aligns with CSEMOP optimization objectives, facilitating problem-solving through DRL.
-Accordingly, the reward function in our considered scenario is given by
+As such, the reward function typically aligns with the optimization objectives, facilitating problem-solving through DRL.
+Accordingly, the reward function in our considered scenario is expressed as

-where $R^{\rm U}[t]=\sum_{n=1}^{N}R_{n}[t]$.
-Moreover, $\xi_{1}$ is a constant that adjusts the reward value to affect the convergence performance of the method.
-In addition, $PV$ is the penalty applied when the UAV flies out of the pre-defined target area, aiming to regulate the decisions of the agent.
-As such, $PV$ is defined as